-In Spring 2018, TSB employees (known as Partners) were working in challenging conditions for prolonged periods, due to system issues that caused significant disruption for some customers.
+In Spring 2018, TSB employees (known as Partners) were working in challenging conditions for prolonged periods of time, due to IT system issues that caused significant disruption for some customers.

-We created a platform, and two separate Employee Listening activities, for partners to share their experiences and to involve them in creating solutions.
+• We created a platform, and two separate Employee Listening activities, where Partners could share their experiences, to involve them in creating solutions.

 Our 15-minute exercises were led by team managers.
-They used bespoke visual cards to encourage team members to discuss how they were feeling and to talk about their experiences, as well as identify factors that had helped them navigate the challenges.
+Bespoke visual cards were used to encourage team members to discuss how they were feeling and to talk about their experiences, as well as identify factors that had helped them navigate the challenges.

-All feedback created by Partners and facilitators was collected by The Team across both types of session.
-We used a qualitative research method to analyse the feedback in all its forms, and the findings were reported back to TSB’s leadership team for action on a weekly basis.
+All feedback was collected and analysed by The Team, and the findings reported back to TSB’s leadership team for action on a weekly basis.

-The analysis helped inform ongoing activity, including the development of a new Partner Value Proposition, and showed the Partners that the leadership of the bank was listening and acting at a vital time.
+The analysis helped inform ongoing activities, including the development of a new Partner Value Proposition, and showed the Partners that the bank’s leadership was listening and acting at a vital time.

 Sarah McPake, Head of Talent, Insights & Inclusion at TSB